iphinome404/my-rest-api/README.md

 ## Notes

-- This project is intended for educational and demonstration use only.
+- Intended for educational/demo use — not production-ready
-- Uses Node.js version 18.19.1.
-- Express
+- Built on Node.js v18.19.1 and Express
-- Uses Docker for containerization (dockerfile included)
+- Uses Docker for containerization (Dockerfile included)
-- Uses JSON file storage (no database)
+- Stores data in `.json` files (no database)

 ## License